johanlinaker/johanlinaker.github.io/_posts/2026-06-25-the-un-open-source-enablement-compass.md

 ---
-title: Open Source Enablement Compass
+title: The UN Open Source Enablement Compass
-seo_title: Open Source Enablement Compass
+seo_title: The UN Open Source Enablement Compass
 excerpt: Today, we’re announcing the launch of the Open Source Enablement Compass (OSEC) project, a collaboration between the United Nations Office for Digital and Emerging Technologies and RISE Research Institutes of Sweden, along with our first and founding partners, GitHub and the Ethereum Foundation.
 date: 2026-06-25T22:16:03+02:00
 categories: